mr-tea79/theplanet/README.md

 An adventure game in C++ SDL2 to help people who always dreamed of making a point and click adventure game but don't know where to begin.
 This is being developed in my spare time and by no means finished.

-If you havey enjoyed this and it has helped you get started in C++ and SDL2, please feel free to make a small donation via this link below:
+If you have enjoyed this and it has helped you get started in C++ and SDL2, please feel free to make a small donation via this link below:

 [Donate Here](http://www.brightland-net.co.uk/donate.html)